Alfresco/docs-alfresco/microsoft-outlook/2.6/using/index.md

 >**Important:** In this documentation, the term 'email' is used to refer to emails, meetings, and appointments for the sake of readability.

-For information about installing and configuring the Outlook Integration, see [Installing and configuring the Outlook Integration]({% link microsoft-outlook/latest/install/index.md %}).
+For information about installing and configuring the Outlook Integration, see [Installing and configuring the Outlook Integration]({% link microsoft-outlook/2.6/install/index.md %}).

-## Archiving content in Outlook
+## Archiving emails in Outlook

 You can archive emails to a site or folder by dragging and dropping the email into a folder in your chosen site in the Alfresco sidebar.